jshtulman1/Data550FinalProjectPart4JS/README.md

 The code for table one is in rscript file "TableOne.R", and the code which produces figure one is in rscript file "Figure1.R".

+### How to build the docker image
+- To build the docker image, simply execute "docker build -t project_image ." in the terminal

+### How to create the report using Docker
+- To create the report using Docker, ensure that you have Docker installed and the desktop application running on your computer.
+If you have done so, generate the report by running "make report" in the terminal